 "Really great speakers, approachable, easy to ask questions.
 Welcoming of newcomers to the field.
 Thank you so much"

-The Association of Personal Injury Lawyers (APIL) is pleased to present the first of two live legal training courses for expert witnesses, geared towards all claimant and defendant experts that advise on valuing claims.
-A similar course for medical experts is available at https://www.apil.org.uk/training-for-expert-witnesses.
+The Association of Personal Injury Lawyers (APIL) is pleased to announce the development of two brand new training events for expert witnesses, geared towards both claimant and defendant experts.

 Who should attend?